- Fan Zone

 Meet The Director - Patrick Elliott

-A unifying leader poised to steer Binghamton athletics in the school’s second decade of NCAA Division I membership, Patrick Elliott enters his third year as director of athletics in 2013-14.
+A unifying leader steering Binghamton athletics in the school’s second decade of NCAA Division I membership, Patrick Elliott will mark his fourth year as Director of Athletics in 2014-15.

 Elliott was introduced as Binghamton’s director of athletics on October 6, 2011 and began his appointment on November 14.
-He came to Binghamton from Saint Peter’s College, where he served as that school’s director of athletics for three years.
+He is the third AD during the school’s Division I tenure and seventh overall in 67 years.

 Under Elliott’s direction in 2012-13, Binghamton asserted itself with three conference championships, a best-ever finish in the national Director’s Cup (141st out of 345 Division I programs) and an abundance of academic achievements, including a 3.12 student-athlete grade-point average, which was a higher average than the overall student body at the university.